• Home

 A Speedometer Chart is a visualization design you can use to display progressive data points.

-The advantage of this visualization design lies in the fact that it’s easy to interpret.
+The advantage of this visualization design lies in its ease of interpretation.
 It uses various colors to divide a scale into segments representing different values of the same metric.

 Wrap Up